tobyhodges/probable-enigma/episodes/01-introduction.md

 > ## Exercise 4.
 Your presence and influence
 >
 > Consider some of the ways you exert academic influence by your presence and your activity in the academic community.
 Which of the following reflect your own experience?
->> - I currently supervise at least 2 postdocs
+> - I currently supervise at least 2 postdocs
->> - I have promoted at least 3 PhDs
+> - I have promoted at least 3 PhDs
->> - I revise at least 4 articles a year
+> - I revise at least 4 articles a year
->> - I have been a member of a grant panel
+> - I have been a member of a grant panel
->> - I have been a member of a school/college/university committee
+> - I have been a member of a school/college/university committee
->> - I have contributed to development of an institutional/community policy
+> - I have contributed to development of an institutional/community policy
->> - I have been involved in the selection process for fellows / lecturers / readers
+> - I have been involved in the selection process for fellows / lecturers / readers
->> - I am a member of a Research Council
+> - I am a member of a Research Council
->> - Any other activities through which you exert academic influence in the research community?
+> - Any other activities through which you exert academic influence in the research community?
+>
+{: .challenge}

 =======
 > ## Exercise 5.
 Your minions(!)
 > Think about your research group.
 Have they done or been involved in any of the following Open Science activities?
->>  releasing software;
+> * releasing software;
->> making data available under an open licence;
+> * making data available under an open licence;
->> public engagement activities;
+> * public engagement activities;
->> participating in scientific community groups (eg journal club, Carpentries, ReproducibiliTea)
+> * participating in scientific community groups (eg journal club, Carpentries, ReproducibiliTea)
+>
+{: .challenge}

 As power figures, you all have the power to bring about a better research culture by inspiring and supporting your teams to do Open Science, and leading by example through your own actions.